 Is Custard Better Hot or Cold?

-You can certainly eat custard warm or cold but hands down, in my opinion, custard is the best when it is nice and cold.
+You can certainly eat custard warm or cold but hands down, in my opinion, it’s best when it is nice and cold.
 It is a matter of preference, but I just like the consistency better when it’s cold rather than warm and melted.

 Can I Use this Recipe to Make Frozen Custard?

-You can make frozen custard but not using this keto custard recipe.
-If you want frozen custard, that requires a different preparation method, similar to how you make ice cream.
+You can make frozen custard but not using this recipe.
+If you want to make it, that requires a different preparation method, similar to how you make ice cream.

 How to Store Keto Custard?